lorefnon/vite-plugin-civet/README.md

       stripTypes: true,

       // Civet plugin needs to be made aware of the plugin
-      // that will support typescript compilation
+      // that will support TypeScript compilation
       outputTransformerPlugin: 'vite:react-swc',

       // Currently vite-plugin-react will not perform